 The advice engine named Path also provides automated personalized financial insights, projections and advice to meet goals like determining how much savings are needed to buy a house or save for college.
 Everything is automated and frictionless.
 Wealthfront estimates investors would need 105 hours per-year to replicate the automated investment strategy manually with $2,926 in trading fees averaging 418 trades per year.

 Wealthfront has a simple 0.25% annual management fee.
 There are no other ‘plans’ or services, which is a relief compared to other robo-advisory services.
-There are no transfer fees, inactivity fees or closure fees.
+There are no transfer fees, inactivity fees, or closure fees.
 This management fee is relatively competitive for this industry.
 Robo-advisor management fees tend to range from 0.25% to 0.50% so Wealthfront is on the low end.

 Wealthfront is conscious about expense ratios and manages to use ETFs with some of the lowest expense ratios averaging 0.07%to 0.16%, except for the international bond fund ETF.

-The Wealthfront platform can be accessed via desktop or mobile device through iOS and Android.
+The Wealthfront platform can be accessed via desktop or mobile devices through iOS and Android.
 The mobile app is as seamless and intuitive as the desktop but with more convenience and portability.
-You can open your investment account and analyze portfolio performance as well as individual holdings and allocations are available at-a-glance.
+You can open your investment account and analyze portfolio performance as well as individual holdings and allocations.
 Users can also adjust their Risk Score manually anytime.

 Wealthfront Investing Tools